Designing the Front Cover of a Fashion Magazine

 Olivia took a huge amount of photography.
 As well as capturing the perfect headshot for the cover, she managed to capture lifestyle photos that could be used in our article too.

 Now that we had the hi-res photography ready, and the events confirmed, we could then begin fleshing up the design of the cover.
 I knew I wanted a black and white image of Scott, so we could add colour through the text instead.

 Fashion is so much about breaking rules and I really wanted to reflect this in our colours.
 The chosen colour was a vibrant pink against black.
-A colour combo which so often be seen as garish or even cheap.
-But I knew we get avoid this, by using exactly the right colour tones.
+A colour combo which so often is seen as garish or even cheap.
+But I knew we had to avoid this, by using exactly the right colour tones.